-Martin is one of the oldest names in the guitar business, and with so much experience, it’s not hard to understand why the Martin D Jr-10E made it on to our top guitars for small hands list.
-With their vast experience, Martin has crafted a true dreadnought guitar that is actually comfortable for smaller handed guitarists, which in and of itself is rare.
+Martin is one of the oldest names in the guitar business.
+With so much experience, it’s not hard to understand why the Martin D Jr-10E made it onto our list of top guitars for small hands.
+With their vast experience, Martin has crafted a true dreadnought guitar that is actually comfortable for smaller-handed guitarists, which in and of itself is rare.

 We found it to be extremely comfortable right out of the box.
-The nut width was amongst the widest of any of the models we tested at 1.75”, but the neck profile, which is a Martin Performance Taper, compensated well for that.
+The nut width was among the widest of any of the models we tested at 1.75”, but the neck profile is a Martin Performance Taper, which compensated well for that.
 We were able to comfortably grip the neck, and barre chords were easy to play up and down the fretboard.

 Also helping playability for guitarists with small hands was the short scale, which measured in at 24”.
 This reduced length made it easy to stretch out for chords, and kept us comfortable during extended scales practice sessions.
-The body is close to full size at 15/16ths, so it feels similar to a full size model, but thanks to the slim neck and shorter scale, it’s much more comfortable.
+At 15/16th, the body feels similar to a full-size model, but thanks to the slim neck and shorter scale, it’s much more comfortable.

 Being a Martin, you’re getting exactly what you’d expect as far as quality is concerned.
 Fit and finish were superb – far beyond what the majority of instruments at this price point.
 The top is solid Sitka spruce, and the back and sides are sapele.
-Both a basic, but high quality tone woods that lend a great bite to the tone, keeping things bright without ever sounding shrill.
+Both are basic, but high-quality tone woods that lend a great bite to the tone, keeping things bright without ever sounding shrill.

 Classic looks and great tones from a well known brand